tylermercer/personal-website/src/content/posts/software/application-url-design-tips.md

 date: 2023-03-16 9:03:00.00
 ---

-It's not every day that a _question_ on Stack Overflow proves helpful rather than an answer, but
+It’s not every day that a _question_ on Stack Overflow proves helpful rather than an answer, but
 [this Stack Overflow question about organizing URLs](https://stackoverflow.com/questions/37734246/how-to-organise-resources-in-web-application-url-structure) provides some great tips.
-I've included them here for permanence:
+I’ve included them here for permanence:

 > 1. Namespacing features behind the username
 >    like `example.com/{username}/followers`